irsbugs/LO-OO-Draw-Macro-Programming/README.md

 Two buttons are added at the top of the document.
 They are labelled "Start" and "Clear".
 Clicking *Clear* will remove all elements from the drawing.
 It also remove three layers that get added.
 Clicking "Start" will run the Python code to draw a floor plan and add layers.

+# Calc using embedded Python programming

+The following document is a Calc spreadsheet.
+On *Sheet1* ater the push buttons *Clear* and *Create*.
+These buttons create and remove a sheet labelled Amortization.
+On this sheet three ScrollBars are provided so that a loan may be modelled and the amortization of the loan made available as data and in a chart.
+The creating and modelling of the data is performed by Python code, which is embedded in the document.

+* calc_embedded_python_amortization.ods